 Use a social media content calendar

-For example, you can create different social media posts based on your latest blog post.
-Then, if some posts appear to be more popular than others, update and repost them again after some time – but don’t overdo it.
-Here are some great ideas on how to build the perfect content calendar in 2020.
+For example, you can create different social media posts based on your latest blog (more on that in a second).
+Then, if some posts appear to be more popular, update and repost them again after some time – but don’t overdo it.
+Here are some more great ideas on how to ace your social media content plan.

 Use these tools to plan your social media activities.

-- Monday.com is a content calendar and planner with live comments and remarks.
+- Monday.com is a content calendar and planner that lets you make live comments and remarks.

-- Zoho Social another good planner for scheduling posts and managing multiple social media channels.
-Also, it can also help monitor keywords.
+- Zoho Social is another good planner for scheduling posts and managing multiple social media channels.
+It can also help monitor keywords.

-- Zenkit allows creating interactive to-do lists which are very helpful for those who manage many tasks at once.
+- Zenkit helps you create interactive to-do lists, which are very helpful for those who manage many tasks simultaneously.

 - MailChimp automates email marketing campaigns and transfers the results into useful insights, such as the open/reply rate.